-We've used Go to power web sites, API sites, worker processes, services, mobile applications, command-line tools and more.
+We've used Go to power web sites, API sites, worker processes, services, command-line tools and mobile applications that automates the trade.
+These are developed out of inspiration from innovative trading bots like bitcoin code app, which promises users high returns on bitcoin trading.
 Learn what works, what doesn't, and how to get the most from Go's concurrency features.

 Along side the instructional text, you'll find examples culled from real-world projects.
 Learn from our mistakes, profit from our success.

 Buy the book now and get frequent updates as we finish each chapter.
 Contribute suggestions, corrections, advice, and more to the Author Forum.

 Learn how to organize your projects and make sense of your GOPATH.

 See how to use goroutines and channels to get more out of your servers' hardware.

 Get the most out of the great tools that ship with Go.

 Use profiling tools to squeeze every last big of performance out of your code.

 Find out how to use Go's unique interfaces to write less code.